An algorithm for the optimal solution of variable knockout problems: Introduction

-subject to:
+Considering the second property P2 above suppose that we wish to knockout variables such that the problem that remains after knockout is infeasible.
+The variable knockout problem considered in this paper associated with P2 can then be stated as

-This problem differs from standard bilevel optimisation problems considered in the literature~\cite{Colson2007, Dempe2003, Kalashnikov2015, Vicente94} in that we have a constraint on \textbf{\emph{the value of the optimal solution}} in the lower level optimisation, Equation~(\ref{eqjebadd}).
+subject to

-Clearly we could add a constraint on the lower level objective function (Equation~(\ref{eq1}), $\sum_{i=1}^n c_i x_i$) of the form $ \sum_{i=1}^n c_i x_i \geq C^*$ to the lower level optimisation.
-However adding such a constraint would not ensure that Equation~(\ref{eqjebadd}) is satisfied since there could be solutions with value less than $C^*$ that have been precluded by adding $ \sum_{i=1}^n c_i x_i \geq C^*$.
-This difficulty in representing the constraint, Equation~(\ref{eqjebadd}), that the \textbf{\emph{optimal}} solution of the problem has value $\geq C^*$ is what distinguishes the knockout problem considered in this paper from standard bilevel optimisation.
+The motivation for the author to develop the algorithms given in this paper grew out of his work in systems biology with regard to metabolic pathways~\cite{bf15,bf09,bf09a,bf07}.
+These are networks of biochemical reactions in organisms and in that context knockout refers to neutralising reactions to affect the overall system (e.g.~to enhance/reduce the production of certain chemicals).

 The structure of this paper is as follows.
-In Section~\ref{algorithm} we present our algorithm for the optimal solution of the variable knockout problem.
+In Section~\ref{lit} we discuss work in the literature that is relevant to the variable knockout problem considered in this paper.
+This works deals with two topics: bilevel optimisation and interdiction problems.
+We also discuss what we believe is the contribution of this paper to the literature.
+In Section~\ref{algorithm} we present our algorithm for the optimal solution of the variable knockout problem and prove its correctness.
 We also indicate how our algorithm can be adapted when the number of variables knocked out is specified (i.e.~when we have a cardinality constraint).
-In Section~\ref{Results} computational results are given for a shortest path example involving the knocking out of arcs.
+In Section~\ref{Results} computational results are given for an illustrative shortest path example involving arc knockout.
 We also present results for shortest path cardinality constrained knockout.
 Finally in Section~\ref{Sec:Conclusions} we present our conclusions.